William & Mary Law School: 20th century

+21st century

 A. Benjamin Spencer, a nationally renowned civil procedure and federal courts expert and former professor of law at the University of Virginia, is the current dean and Chancellor Professor at William & Mary Law School.
 Named on July 1, 2020, he is William & Mary's first African-American dean of any school at the university, including the law school.
 W. Taylor Reveley III, formerly managing partner of the law firm of Hunton & Williams, is a former dean of the law school.
-He served as the 27th president of William & Mary from September 5, 2008, to June 30, 2018, after serving as interim president since February 2008.
-Davison M. Douglas served as dean from July 2009 through June 30, 2020.
+Reveley left the law school to become the 27th president of William & Mary (serving from 2008 to 2018).
+Davison M. Douglas was dean of the law school from 2009 until 2020.
 The former chancellor of William & Mary, Sandra Day O'Connor, delivered commencement remarks to the graduating class of the school in 2006, 2008 and 2010.